 The contribution limits for a Solo 401k plan are very high.
-You can contribute up to $55,000 per year, and $61,000 per year if you are age 50 or older.
-In 2019, the contribution limit will increase to $56,000 per year (or $62,000 if you are age 50 or older).
+You can contribute up to $57,000 per year, and $63,000 per year if you are age 50 or older.
 IRS Publication 560 has more information on overall plan contribution limits.

 First, determine or estimate your net profits for the business.
 These will generally be reflected Schedule C of your tax return.

 Then, determine your employee (salary deferral) and employer (profit sharing) contribution amounts.
 Use our helpful contribution calculator to determine your Solo 401k contribution for your sole proprietorship.